 His subjects governing with justest sway, Tyrants o'eraw'd, twelve years had passed away, When Europe's noxious pestilence stalk'd forth.
 And poured the barbarous legions from the north.
 The pirate Anlaf now the briny surge Forsakes, while deeds of desperation urge.
-Her king consenting, Scotia's land receives The frantic madman, and his host of thieves: Now flush'd with insolence they shout and boast, And drive the harmless natives from the coast.
+Her king consenting, Scotia's land receives The frantic madman, and his host of thieves : Now flush'd with insolence they shout and boast, And drive the harmless natives from the coast.
 Thus, while the king, secure in youthful pride, Bade the soft hours in gentle pleasures glide, Though erst he stemmed the battle's furious tide, With ceaseless plunder sped the daring horde, And wasted districts with then- fire and sword.
 The verdant crops lay withering on the fields The glebe no promise to the rustic yields.
 Immense the numbers of barbarian force.
 Countless the squadrons both of foot and horse.
-At length fame's rueful moan alarmed the king, And bade him shun this ignominious sting, That arms like his to ruffian bands should bend: 'Tis done: delays and hesitations end.
+At length fame's rueful moan alarmed the king, And bade him shun this ignominious sting, That arms like his to ruffian bands should bend : 'Tis done : delays and hesitations end.
 High in the air the threatening banners fly, And call his eager troops to victory.
 His hardy force, a hundred thousand strong Whom standards hasten to the fight along.
 The martial clamour scares the plund'ring band, And drives them bootless tow'rds their native land.
 The vulgar mass a dreadful carnage share, And shed contagion on the ambient air, While Anlaf, only, out of all the crew Escapes the meed of death, so justly due.
 Reserved by fortune's favour, once again When Athelstan was dead, to claim our strain.

-Michael Wood's translation of the first part of this poem might be more pertinent to the battle location:
+Giles, in his struggle to make the poem rhyme in modern English, strays far from the original meaning.
+Michael Wood's translation of the first part of this poem is often thought to be more pertinent to the battle location:

-Now barbarian savagery descends on Northumbria Now quitting the ocean the pirate Anlaf camps on land Mouthing forbidden and savage threats To this Bacchant fury, at the will of the king of the Scots, The Northumbrians give willing ascent And now puffed up with pride they frighten the air with words; The natives submit, the whole province gives up the to the proud.
+Now barbarian savagery descends on Northumbria Now quitting the ocean the pirate Anlaf camps on land Mouthing forbidden and savage threats To this Bacchant fury, at the will of the king of the Scots, The Northumbrians give willing assent And now puffed up with pride they frighten the air with words; The natives submit, the whole province gives up the to the proud.